ADT Medical Alert: Costs, Systems, and Plans

 Each of ADT’s medical alert systems features two-way talk, meaning that ADT’s emergency response personnel are available 24/7, 365 days a year to talk directly to those who experience a fall or emergency.
 This is especially nice since an emergency response (ambulance, fire department, etc.) is not always needed at the home.

 Sometimes, all a person needs is a caregiver to be notified of the situation.
-With that being said, those who experience a fall with an ADT Health medical alert system will go through the following steps:
+With that said, those who experience a fall with an ADT Health medical alert system will go through the following steps:

 - Press the help button: The user presses the help button or utilizes the optional fall detection to send an alert to ADT.